Tailored untruths: How personalisation challenges LLM safeguards: Related Work

 In more detail, recent studies have focused on different personalisation aspects.
-For instance, \citet{salemiLaMPWhenLarge2024a} investigated the capacity of LLMs to generate content adapted to individual preferences and communication styles by leveraging explicit users' historical language data (e.g., social media posts).
+For instance, Salemi et al.~\cite{salemiLaMPWhenLarge2024a} investigated the capacity of LLMs to generate content adapted to individual preferences and communication styles by leveraging explicit users' historical language data (e.g., social media posts).
 This work highlights the potential for fine-grained content adaptation based on users' prior textual interactions.
-Similarly, \citet{jangCallCustomizedConversation2022a} explored predefined user profiles for personalisation in conversational AI, where models were explicitly conditioned on synthetic persona descriptions (e.g., self-declared traits or preferences) to generate responses aligned with specific user characteristics.
+Similarly, Jang et al.~\cite{jangCallCustomizedConversation2022a} explored predefined user profiles for personalisation in conversational AI, where models were explicitly conditioned on synthetic persona descriptions (e.g., self-declared traits or preferences) to generate responses aligned with specific user characteristics.
 This approach demonstrates how explicit persona conditioning can guide response generation to achieve a desired conversational style or content focus.
-Further, \citet{hu_quantifying_2024} quantified the effect of persona-based conditioning in LLM simulations, illustrating that incorporating user attributes such as ideology or personality traits significantly alters model outputs.
+Further, Hu et al.~\cite{hu_quantifying_2024} quantified the effect of persona-based conditioning in LLM simulations, illustrating that incorporating user attributes such as ideology or personality traits significantly alters model outputs.
 This provides further empirical evidence of how personas can influence LLM behaviour.

 In addition to direct conditioning, other architectural and prompting strategies have been proposed.
-Retrieval-augmented models \citep{liu_recap_2023} have been explored to enhance context-aware personalised dialogue generation.
-Furthermore, plug-and-play persona prompting \citep{leeP5PlugandPlayPersona2023a} has been investigated as a more flexible paradigm, which enables selective user adaptation without requiring extensive model fine-tuning.
+Retrieval-augmented models \cite{liu_recap_2023} have been explored to enhance context-aware personalised dialogue generation.
+Furthermore, plug-and-play persona prompting \cite{leeP5PlugandPlayPersona2023a} has been investigated as a more flexible paradigm, which enables selective user adaptation without requiring extensive model fine-tuning.